-Valspar Championship Preview, TV Times - Golf Monthly
+Valspar Chapionship Preview, TV Times

 TV Coverage:

-Thursday 1 – Sky Sports Golf from 7pm, featured groups on Sky Sports Golf from 12 noon
+Thursday 21 – Sky Sports Golf from 7pm, Sky Sports Main Event from 10pm; Featured groups on Sky Sports Golf and Sky Sports Main Event from 12.45pm

-Friday 2 – Sky Sports Golf from 7pm, featured groups on Sky Sports Golf from 12 noon and Sky Sports Main Event from 3.30pm
+Friday 22 – Sky Sports Golf from 7pm; Featured groups on Sky Sports Golf and Sky Sports Main Event from 12.45pm

 Not a Sky Sports customer and want to watch the Valspar Championship?